hpcaitech/FastFold/README.md

 3. Ease of use
     * Huge performance gains with a few lines changes
     * You don't need to care about how the parallel part is implemented
+4. Faster data processing, about 3x times faster than the original way

 ## Installation

 To install and use FastFold, you will need:
-+ Python 3.8 or later
++ Python 3.8 or 3.9.
 + [NVIDIA CUDA](https://developer.nvidia.com/cuda-downloads) 11.1 or above
 + PyTorch 1.10 or above

 For now, You can install FastFold:
 ### Using Conda (Recommended)